-Mexican natural gas exports continue to set up for growth in 2017 and beyond as a wave of new pipelines and power plants projects come to market.
+Mexican natural gas exports continue to set up for growth in 2017 and beyond as a wave of new pipelines and power plant projects come to market.
 By the end of 2017, twelve new natural gas pipelines are expected to be placed in service, facilitating natural gas export growth and providing increased interconnectivity for the Mexican natural gas grid.
 In addition to the natural gas pipeline projects, power plant operators are expected to install 1,990 MW of new combined cycle natural gas power plants providing incremental natural gas demand for the new and existing Mexican natural gas export infrastructure.

 In West Texas, ETP’s Trans – Pecos and Comanche Trail projects and ONEOK’s Roadrunner Phase II are scheduled to begin transporting gas from the Waha Hub to El Paso export crossings.
 Combined, these projects are expected to add 2.9 Bcf/d of capacity from the Permian to Mexico.
 Despite some push back on the Pecos pipeline regarding construction in the Big Bend region, all three projects have moved forward as scheduled, receiving their international crossings authorizations from FERC without delay.